MayssenBHA/LeadX-AI-Sales-Assistant/README.md

 ## 🌟 Overview

-A sophisticated AI-powered B2B sales assistant that transforms how sales teams engage with prospects.
+An AI-powered B2B sales assistant that transforms how sales teams engage with prospects.
 Built on a **pure LangGraph multi-agent architecture**, it analyzes customer profiles, generates personalized sales conversations, and provides strategic insights through an intuitive Streamlit interface.

 ## 🎥 Video Demo